TWUOnline/ldrs591/_pages/unit-5-overview.md

 When you have completed this unit you should be able to:<span style="color: #ff0000"><strong> [check new outcomes]</strong></span>
 <ol>
  	<li>Describe the differences between a quantitative and qualitative research report</li>
- 	<li>Identify the three common elements of the methods and results section of a quantitative research report.</li>
  	<li>Evaluate the research design, participants, data collection, analysis and results of a quantitative research report on servant leadership.</li>
  	<li>Reflect on the importance of understanding the methods and results section of a quantitative research report for the critical consumer of research.</li>
 </ol>